Q&A about Fertility Testing

 How does Fertility Diagnostic Testing work?

-The Fertility Diagnostic Testing at USC is a flat fee of $150 per person that covers the costs of testing your fertility potential.
+The Fertility Diagnostic Testing at USC is a flat fee of $200 per person that covers the costs of testing your fertility potential.
 For women that includes the three blood tests and the one ultrasound and for men that includes the semen analysis.
 Once your tests are completed, your results will be emailed to you within one week.
 A basic explanation of the results will be provided and a recommendation for consultation will be given if it is deemed advisable.
-If you decide that you want further discussion of your results and future options, you will need to set up an consultation appointment with a physician and the fee is credited towards that consultation.
+If you decide that you want further discussion of your results and future options, you will need to set up an consultation appointment with a physician.

 Do I need to get off of birth control to do Fertility Diagnostic Testing?